 For the most part, it has now become known that Ip Man was the grandmaster of Wing Chun and Bruce Lee’s teacher.
 However, what most don’t know, is that Bruce Lee was not Ip Man’s number one student.
 In fact, by some accounts, Bruce Lee may have not even studied under Ip Man for longer than six months worth of time.
 Although other accounts have Bruce Lee studying under Ip Man for longer, regardless, the one person who all of Yip Man’s students in.
 Hong Kong looked up to with unquestionable respect was Leung Sheung.

 Leung Sheung was the senior-most student of Yip Man.

 Today we have several so called grandmasters vying for the thrown.
-Some making insubstantial claims as Ip Man’s best student.
+Some making self-glorifying claims as Ip Man’s best student.

 But when it comes to Leung Sheung… seniority and ability were never questioned.